msmahliss/VidCode/README.md

 pixelate.x & pixelate.y → draws the pixel grid.
 The lower the number, the more pixels drawn and therefore, the smoother the video appears

+pixelate.size → size of each indiviual pixel instance.
+Defaults to 5.

+pixelate.motionDetection → boolean that controls whether motion detetion is ON or OFF. when set to TRUE, any change detected in the pixels from frame to frame will rotate those pixels for a cool animation effect.

 4. REPEAT
  // the repeat adds a looping effect to your video. repeat.start(functionName, interval)